A balanced school education is essential in helping your child to develop as a well-rounded individual with a wide range of interests and knowledge.

 Parade’s most recent productions include:

-A Midsummer Night’s Dream
+2019 | The Addams Family | A Midsummer Night’s Dream |

-The 39 Steps
+2018 | Hello, Dolly! | The 39 Steps |

-Catch Me If You Can
+2017 | Catch Me If You Can | The Servant of Two Masters |

-How to Succeed in Business Without Really Trying
+2016 | How to Succeed in Business Without Really Trying | The Importance of Being Earnest |

-All Shook Up
+2015 | All Shook Up | Peter Pan |

 Outdoor Education promotes the development of student relationships with themselves, with others and with the natural world which surrounds them.
 Australia is famed for its outdoor lifestyle, and we make full use of unique local, nationally iconic and international environments.
 Students partake in a range of outdoor experiences which are designed to foster independence, interdependence and resilience.
 Outdoor Education concepts are initially introduced during camps at Years 7 and 8, which are then more thoroughly explored during an extended Year 9 program within the Otway Ranges.
 A range of curricular and co-curricular opportunities are provided to further enhance student connection with the outdoors, including Outdoor Education electives at Years 9, 10 & 11, the World Challenge program, and the college snowsports team.
 Locally, our programs utilise; Plenty Gorge, Gresswell Nature Reserve, Darebin Parklands, the Yarra River and Bundoora Park.
 We also conduct programs beyond Melbourne at; the Grampians, Lake Mountain, Bogong High Plains, Mt Baw Baw, Mt Buffalo, Mt Buller, Wilsons Promontory and Port Phillip Bay.
 Trekking trails of international significance is a key element of the World Challenge program which in recent years has visited; Nepal, Vietnam, Laos and Mongolia.
 Outdoor Education programs value passive and active experiences including; bushwalking, mountain bike riding, snow skiing, surfing, rock climbing, paddling and snorkelling.
 Along with skill development, students are asked to reflect upon their experiences in order to make positive impacts on their lives once back home.

-The chance to experience the rich and vibrant culture of Japan is open to boys during an annual exchange visit with our sister school in Japan.
-In the first part of the year, boys and their families play host to a Japanese student and in the third term a number of Parade students and staff make the journey to Japan to see for themselves what life is like for their Japanese counterparts.
+The chance to experience the rich and vibrant culture of Japan is open to student during an annual exchange visit with our sister school in Japan.
+In the first part of the year, students and their families play host to a Japanese student and in the third term a number of Parade students and staff make the journey to Japan to see for themselves what life is like for their Japanese counterparts.

 The College works in conjunction with the school expedition company World Challenge in offering students in year 10 and 11 a month-long multifaceted program in a developing part of the world.
 This challenging program enables groups of students to travel to amazing destinations where they partake in a range of experiences vastly different to their lives at home.
-The program challenges our boys to adapt in a foreign environment over a four week expedition which includes; extended trekking for roughly two weeks, community engagement projects, and time for a few days of rest and recreational activities.
+The program challenges our students to adapt in a foreign environment over a four week expedition which includes; extended trekking for roughly two weeks, community engagement projects, and time for a few days of rest and recreational activities.
 The daily organisation and operation of each team is largely managed by the students as they maintain budgets, book accommodation, plan transport and research key sites to visit.

 This program is conducted biennially with the destination regularly changing.
 Past destinations include; Nepal, Mongolia, Laos, Vietnam, China, Thailand, India and Borneo.

-Boys who have completed the World Challenge experience have learnt many life skills and enjoyed life changing experiences.
+Students who have completed the World Challenge experience have learnt many life skills and enjoyed life changing experiences.

 Connecting with the lives of others and finding out more about themselves is the focus of a retreat taken in Year 11 or 12.
 It’s an engaging and rewarding experience where students can develop a sense of balance in a busy life.